opulo-inc/docs/content/en/openpnp/FTP/installing-the-feeders/index.md

   {{< container-image path="images/openPnP-shared/XY-jog-controls.png" alt="Move the Tool Head away from the feeder" >}}
   <!-- TODO: Get image of below -->
 39. Remove the tape cover from the feeder.
-40. Pick the component from the feeder.
+40. Click the "Pick" icon button to pick a component from the feeder.
 If the component is picked up properly, your Z-height is correct.
 If not, you should:
   {{< container-image path="images/Pick-from-feeder.png" alt="Pick from the feeder" >}}
     1. Lower the Z height of the feeder by `0.1mm`
     2. Press Apply to save the change